B0lemix/VANILLA-JS/README.md

 # VANILLA-JS

 Some projects made for learning purposes written in JavaScript vanilla .
-Uses the lessons of <a href="https://www.johnsmilga.com/">John Smilga</a> in <a>https://www.vanillajavascriptprojects.com</a> for JS.
+Uses the lessons and STARTER KIT (CSS already written)  of <a href="https://www.johnsmilga.com/">John Smilga</a> in <a>https://www.vanillajavascriptprojects.com</a> for JS learning.
 <ul>
 <li><h3>1. colorFlipper -> Generate a ramdom color and copy to clipboard.</h3></li>
 <li><h3>2. counter -> Counter that increase or decrease a count.</h3></li>